SiddhiRohan/MedPal/README.md

 ## 📖 Overview

-MedPal 2.0 is an AI-powered wellness and academic companion designed specifically for students in high-pressure fields like medicine.
-Built during a 4-hour hackathon sprint, it reimagines student support by treating academic success and mental wellness as inseparable.
+MedPal is an AI-powered wellness and academic companion designed specifically for students in high-pressure fields like medicine.
+Built during a 8-hour hackathon sprint, it reimagines student support by treating academic success and mental wellness as inseparable.

-Unlike traditional study apps that push productivity at all costs, MedPal 2.0 recognizes when you're overwhelmed.
-It doesn't just generate study schedules—it understands context.
+Unlike traditional study apps that push productivity at all costs, MedPal recognizes when you're overwhelmed.
+It doesn't just generate study schedules, it understands context.
 Preparing for a biochemistry exam after a 12-hour clinical shift?
 The system adapts, building in rest periods and offering genuine encouragement when stress levels rise.

 ### 🎯 The Core Philosophy

-> "Peak performance isn't about working harder—it's about working smarter while feeling better."
+> "Peak performance isn't about working harder; it's about working smarter while feeling better."

 MedPal 2.0 operates on a **Dual-Intelligence Architecture** powered by Google Gemini, featuring two specialized AI engines that collaborate seamlessly:

-- **🎓 Academic Engine** – Structures study plans, summarizes notes, manages workloads
+- **Academic Engine** – Structures study plans, summarizes notes, manages workloads
-- **💚 Wellness Engine** – Detects emotional tone, offers empathy-driven responses, suggests self-care
+- **Wellness Engine** – Detects emotional tone, offers empathy-driven responses, suggests self-care
-- **🔄 Meta-Agent Coordinator** – Intelligently routes queries and shares context between engines
+- **Meta-Agent Coordinator** – Intelligently routes queries and shares context between engines

 ---